-3 Credits (2 lecture 1 Lab 0 Shop) 4 Hrs/Wk (2 Hrs.
+3 Credits (2 Lecture 1 Lab 0 Shop) 4 Hrs/Wk (2 Hrs.
 Lecture 2 Hrs.
-Lab) 15 wks
+Lab) 15 wks primary sensing devices.

-This course is designed to prepare the student in the areas of logical analysis, troubleshooting technique, problem solving, maintenance, and function of industrial primary sensing devices.
 The study of various instrumentation used in process controls (control elements) are evaluated.
 Particular emphasis is placed on the theory and application of pressure, flow, level, density, humidity, and temperature measurements.
 Labs are designed to show the functionality of the various types of sensing devices, how they operate, and their integration to system control.
 Prerequisites: ELT 115 and 145.